Best time to travel:

 Electricity – 220v.
 You will need UK-European Plug adaptors.

-Currency – Euros are easy to get in the UK and it’s worth shopping around to avoid airport rates.
+Currency – Bulgarian Lev are easy to get in the UK and it’s worth to get them in advance to avoid airport rates.
 If you are very organised you can get a pre-paid currency card, which you can use in a similar way to a debit card.
 We recommend Revolut and Monzo.
+With these you can also withdraw a certain amount of cash, free of charge, as some cash for the drinks is needed here and there.

 Clothing – The temperature varies enormously depending on the time of year.
 The evenings during spring and autumn tend to be a little cooler.
 The weather has the potential to be a little unpredictable even in mid-summer.
 Therefore it is worth taking an extra layer.